Dorian8013/algo/docs/client-macos-wireguard.md

 # Start the WireGuard VPN
 sudo wg-quick up wg0

-# Verify the connection to the Algo VPN
+# Verify the connection to the rAlgoVPN
 wg

-# See that your client is using the IP address of your Algo VPN:
+# See that your client is using the IP address of your rAlgoVPN:
 curl ipv4.icanhazip.com
 ```